-- 1. Death of a member,

-- 2. Inmate of a public institution,

-- 3. Institution for Mental Disease (IMD) stays greater than 15 cumulative days during the calendar month for members age 21-64,

-- 4. Duplicate capitation paid for the same member, - 5.
+- 1. Death of a member, - 2.
+Inmate of a public institution, - 3.
+Institution for Mental Disease (IMD) stays greater than 15 cumulative days during the calendar month for members age 21-64, - 4.
+Duplicate capitation to the same Contractor, - 5.
 Adjustment based on change in member's contract type, or - 6.
 Voluntary withdrawal.